BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Conclusions

 \section{Conclusions}

+BNAS can not take full advantages of BCNN for architecture search, due to the influence of unfair training issue.
+In order to improve the efficiency of BNAS further, we propose BNAS-v2.
+Particularly, we employ the strategy of continuous relaxation to mitigate the unfair training issue in BNAS.
+However, a consequent issue of continuous relaxation named performance collapse arises.
+For this, we provide two solutions in BNAS-v2, i.e. BNAS-v2-CLR and BNAS-v2-PC.
+On one hand, we propose Confident Learning Rate (CLR) in BNAS-v2-CLR, that considers the confidence of gradient for architecture weights update increasing with the training time of over-parameterized BCNN, to prevent the issue of performance collapse.
+On the other hand, for BNAS-v2-PC, we introduce the combination of partial channel connections and edge normalization that can not only prevent the performance issue, but also make BNAS-v2-PC more memory-efficient than BNAS-v2-CLR.

-In this paper, we propose B-DARTS to improve the efficiency of DARTS further, and CLR to mitigate the performance collapse issue in both B-DARTS and DARTS.
-B-DARTS achieves state-of-the-art search efficiency of NAS, 0.09 day on CIFAR-10 using a single NVIDIA GTX 1080Ti GPU.
-Moreover, the proposed CLR contributes both B-DARTS and DARTS to learn more convolutions in two types of cells for performance improvement.
-However, B-DARTS dose not always improve the efficiency without performance drop.
-We will utilize knowledge distillation \cite{heo2019knowledge,heo2019knowledgeb} to solve this issue in the future.
+The proposed BNAS-v2 delivers state-of-the-art efficiency on both CIFAR-10 and ImageNet.
+Particularly, BNAS-v2-PC achieves 3.8x faster efficiency (state-of-the-art efficiency of 0.05 GPU days) and higher accuracy (i.e. 2.79 $\pm$ 0.19\% test error) on CIFAR-10 than BNAS-CCE whose broad scalable architecture is identical with BNAS-v2.
+Furthermore, BNAS-v2 also can realize the proxyless architecture search on ImageNet with state-of-the-art efficiency of 0.19 GPU days.
+Beyond that, the proposed CLR contributes both BNAS-v2 and DARTS to learn more convolutions in two types of cells for performance improvement.
+However, BNAS-v2 dose not always improve the efficiency without performance degradation, especially for large scale image classification task.
+We will utilize knowledge distillation \cite{heo2019knowledge} to solve this issue in the future.